 - Depth and width of each shelf or rack section

 - Spacing between shelves or racks, or space needed for hanging items

 Then, measure the packaging of each product or the dimensions of soft goods as they will be folded or hung.
 Together, these measurements will tell you how much product you can put in your display.
 Or, conversely, they will help you choose and arrange fixtures to accommodate the amount of merchandise you want to display.

 2. Decide exactly where to put each item

 Don't just place products anywhere.
 Take time to consider different factors when organizing and planning your store.
 Consider:

 - Inventory availability

-Whatever the format you choose, someone else will be using the planogram to stock and maintain displays.
-Make sure to include enough information so they can do that easily and consistently.
-Otherwise all your work will be for naught.
+Whatever format you choose, remember that someone else will probably be using the planogram to stock and maintain displays.
+Include enough detail so they can do that easily and consistently.
 For example, you could include a legend showing exactly which merchandise is depicted.
-You can also create a broader view planogram that shows how displays should be placed relative to one another
+You can also create an overview planogram that shows how displays should be placed relative to one another.

 Palmer Retail Solutions strives to offer our clients the absolute best combination of innovation, quality, service, and value for our diversified custom store fixtures and merchandising displays.
 For more information about our designs, retail fixtures, cash wraps, kiosks, or point of purchase displays, visit our website at: http://www.palmerretailsolutions.com.